sarannetworkprogammer/Deep_Learning-Pytorch/README.md

 # Machinelearning by Dr.Rad

-## This repository contains Google Colab notebooks that demonstrate how to implement various machine learning models and techniques using PyTorch.
+## This repository contains Google Colab notebooks that demonstrate how to implement various machine learning & Deep learning models and techniques using PyTorch.

 ### The models covered in this repository include: